AdityaNayak/web/_pages/newnation.md

     2. or gets paid a stream of free cash from this pot.
 5. Else, 100 million to establish a new country.
 6. The DAOs that reach the threshold get put in execution.
 Each DAO has an year to reach it.

+The fundamental basis is truth, not morality.

+You choose yours and we'll see which one emerges victorious.